leoitcode/leonardo_lara_test/Question_C/README.md

-# Crawler
+# Info

 This Crawler get all information from the mainly pages from google, information like lists, text, code and etc.

-The Architecture is based on Microservices in which services has specific tasks and are connected by protocol.
+The Architecture is based on Microservices in which services have specific tasks and are connected by protocol.

-Technologies: Docker, Docker-compose, Flask, Python3.6/3.7, RabbitMQ, Nameko RPC, Redis, NLTK
+Technologies: Docker, Docker-compose, Flask, Python3.6/3.7, RabbitMQ, Nameko RPC, Redis, NLTK, Loguru

-Usage: Request a query in the exposed api: http://0.0.0.0/5000/crawler/query
+Usage: Request a query in the exposed api: http://0.0.0.0/5000/crawler/"query"

 ![](../images/diagram_crawler.png)

+# Crawler System

+The system has:

+- Scalability
+The services are expandable to any number you want.
+The Catcher service has a limitation described below (Limitations)

+- Compatibility
+Due the fact that each service is in a container, you can easily change the environment for modules, versions and installations for that specific service.

+- Maintainability
+It's possible to change a code in a service without affect others services.
+The maintenance of the system could be a few changes in docker-compose or dockerfile.

+- Uninterruptibility/Continuity
+If a service is down the structure will try restart or up another service to continue the operation.

+- Quality
+The Crawler get good parts of the text, lists, and other tags and returns a JSON String.

+- Testability
+The system could be tested in a row, but with a break time to avoid block from Google.

 # How it Works